AU-ExoMars/PCOT/mkdocs/docs/gettingstarted.md

 # Getting started with PCOT

+This page is a gentle introduction to PCOT's user interface elements, and will walk you through loading image data and performing some simple manipulations.

 !!! alert-danger ""
     Be aware that this is very much an early version and there are no doubt a lot of serious problems!